 Director, Student Housing and Residential Life

-Matthew transitioned to UHCL in mid-January from the University of Toledo.
+Matthew transitioned to UHCL in January of 2019 from the University of Toledo.
 His education and background includes degrees in Higher Education: Administration (Master's) and Spanish (Bachelor's), with a wealth of knowledge and experience surrounding housing, residential life, and diversity and inclusion.
 Matthew is responsible for implementing a comprehensive, living-learning residential life program that provides students with a safe and inclusive living environment, high-impact experiences, and opportunities for growth.
 Aside from his passion of engaging and supporting residential students, he enjoys playing tennis, music, and exploring new cultures and places.

 Residential Life Coordinator